jquant/jai-sdk/docs/source/jai_in_5_minutes_fraud_detection.rst

 In this quick demo, we will use JAI to:

 * Train and deploy models into a secure and scalable production-ready environment.
-* Metric Classification - Given a list of credit card users and attributes, classify which clients would default.
+* Classification - Given a list of credit card users and attributes, classify which clients would default.
 * Model Inference - Predict which new users would dfault or not and check the results.

 ***********